 In my opinion shokunin kishitsu illustrates a wonderful, wonderful thing that helps you live a more authentic, purposeful life with meaning and intention.
 Meaning and intention are key here.
 It is about pouring not just your hands and your heart into a project, but also a part of your soul.
-And whatever you do, you can stretch this idea and apply this in all areas of your life.
-It makes that subtle difference, that something made with love and intention can be so much more beautiful, delicious and/or meaningful.
-The combination of intention and passion is incredible — it’s an energy that is tangible in the end-result.
+With whatever you do, you can stretch this idea and apply this in all areas of your life.
+It can make that subtle difference, that something made with love and intention can be so much more beautiful, delicious or meaningful.
+The combination of intention and passion— it creates an energy that is tangible in the end-result.

 This may be the ‘new year, new me’ talking (it is still January), or it is that little glimmer of hope inside the sea of despair and depression that is my mental state right now, but I do really want to become better.
 More aware.
 More conscious.
 More alive.
 And I do intend to fully educate myself because that’s the only thing I feel I know how to do.
 And I do apologise if I sound preachy, in this post or in my previous ones.
 But to me it is part of the process, isn’t it?

-I have finally become aware that you shouldn’t essentially be doing work solely for the people around you.
-But also to keep your own soul nourished and happy, this is not a selfish thing but a vital thing.
+I have finally realised that I shouldn’t essentially be doing work solely for the people around me.
+But we also have to keep our own soul nourished and happy, this is not a selfish thing but a vital thing.
 And there are some questions that can be asked when starting to practice, or evaluating my own shokunin kishitsu:

 Are you doing the work you can be truly proud of?
 Do you take pride in whatever you are currently doing (be it big, small) knowing that the way you do it makes a difference?
 And do you do this with full dedication and concentration?